DFW.com’s best bites 2016: From Havana to Seoul, from Revolver to Cannon

 DFW.com food writers get around, and we eat a lot.
 Here are our favorite meals of 2016, some of which we encountered during the course of, um, “work” and others while we were out eating for the pure pleasure of it.

-The morning after the meal, I woke in a haze of garlic.
+The morning after this meal, I awoke in a haze of garlic.
 If this isn’t an advertisement for Best Meal of the Year, I don’t know what is.

 Pervasive fragrance (and facetiousness) aside, the food at Havana Bar & Grill, a several-weeks-old Arlington restaurant, is among the best you’ll find outside Cuba.